armory/docs/content/en/docs/spinnaker/policy-engine.md

 The Policy Engine supports the following OPA server deployments:

-* An OPA server deployed in the same Kubernetes cluster as an Armory Spinnaker deployment.
+* An OPA server deployed in the same Kubernetes cluster as an Armory deployment.
 The [Using ConfigMaps for OPA policies](#using-configmaps-for-opa-policies) section contains a ConfigMap you can use.
-* An OPA cluster that is **not** in the same Kubernetes cluster as an Armory Spinnaker deployment .
+* An OPA cluster that is **not** in the same Kubernetes cluster as an Armory deployment .
 See the [OPA documentation](https://www.openpolicyagent.org/docs/latest/) for more information about installing an OPA cluster.

 ## Using ConfigMaps for OPA Policies